Policy-Based Routing

 mode)

-- Policies with the MAC-addresses, IP addresses or local device names in
+- Policies with the MAC-addresses, IP addresses, netmasks or local device names will result in a rule targeting an anonymous/in-line or a named

 - The policy priority is the same as its order as listed in Web UI and